e0marina/react-dev-challenge/README.md

 I based the design off of the Figma here: https://www.figma.com/proto/Nag24QhA8LMk7Pm7r8GciY/Web-Developer-s:-Project-Challen[…]3A5216&starting-point-node-id=2534%3A8527&show-proto-sidebar=1

 I used bootstrap so you'll notice small variations in the design because of that.
-I used local storage and did not build out a back end because of time constraints that I have in my personal life.
+I used local storage and did not build out a back end nor make this responsive for screen sizes less than lg/xl desktop width, because of time constraints that I have in my personal life (I work part time, volunteer, am interviewing elsewhere for dev work, and have a small child).

 ## Thoughts on Complexity